santanusarma/machine_learning_fpga_library/README.md

-# machine_learning_fpga_library
+# Machine Learning Fpga Library (MLFL)
-A Machine Learning Library in Verilog/VHDL for FPGAs / ASIC
+A Machine Learning Library in Verilog (and VHDL) for FPGAs